SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Paranoid: The character trusts no one.
-He receives a +6 to the bonus number when trying to resist con attempts, but he also receives this “bonus” when trying to be persuaded -- and he must be persuaded before he’ll help even his closest friends.
-“Everyone is out to get him.”
+He receives a +6 to the bonus number when trying to resist con attempts, but he also receives this "bonus" when trying to be persuaded -- and he must be persuaded before he’ll help even his closest friends.
+"Everyone is out to get him."

 may have different variations on this Disadvantage for each attribute, including Extranormal attributes, such as Metaphysics.